whitneyburton/portfolios/README.markdown

  * Linked List
  * Number Guesser
  * Idea Box
-* Feedback: Self-Solicited and from Feedback App
+* Feedback: Self-solicited from your peers
 * Professional Development:
   * DTR Memo from 1 paired project
   * Resume with a summary statement and placeholder for projects and skills to be obtained during Turing